-1) Send valentine’s cards to grandparents
+1) Send Valentine’s cards to grandparents

 Not only do I want them to feel loved but I also and want to help them learn how to express their love for others.
 Obviously, I’m not going to force them to say or do anything they don’t want to.
-However, their love their grandparents to pieces so I thought these cards would be perfect to make and send.
+However, they love their grandparents to pieces so I thought these cards would be perfect to make and send.
 There are loads of simple card ideas on Pinterest.
 Check out my seasonal board.

 2) Surprise compliments all over the house

 Hearts stuck up in every room to tell them how special they are will definitely make them smile.
 I know they’ll love to find the hidden hearts and read what they say with me.
 This year I’m just going to create compliments that apply to both girls but as they get older, I think it’d be nice to write compliments about their individual personalities.
 If you want a copy of my compliments to cut out, just click the link below.
 No email is required.

 3) Heart trail to their card on a balloon

 On the compliment cards, there is also a sheet of mini hearts to cut out and create a trail.
 This could lead to a special breakfast or to a small valentine’s surprise.
 My trail will lead to a balloon with a card stuck to it.
 I want my girls to get a valentines card even if it’s just from me...why shouldn’t I send them a card.
 I think older kids would get a kick out of a posted card so I may do that in a few years time.